-- i.
-The tenant's illness; - ii.
-Loss or reduction of income; - iii.
+- (2) An entertainment use business with five or more establishments in operation located anywhere in the world. - e.
+Residential tenants.
+Where an unlawful detainer action against a residential tenant is based on any reason enumerated in this section, it is a defense to eviction if the eviction was initiated because of a failure to pay rent when due between March 1, 2020, and March 1, 2021.
+The defense is available only where the reason for termination of the tenancy is based on: - i.
+The tenant's failure to comply with a 14-day notice to pay rent or vacate under RCW 59.12.030(3); or - ii.
+The tenant's habitual failure to comply with the material terms of the rental agreement (excludes short-term rentals as defined by RCW 64.37.010) to pay rent that causes the owner to serve a notice to comply or vacate or a notice to pay rent or vacate three or more times in a 12-month period. - (1) "Owner" means one or more persons, jointly or severally, in whom is vested: - (a) All or any part of the legal title to property; or - (a) All or part of the beneficial ownership, and a right to present use and enjoyment of the property. - f.
+To assert the defense above, the residential tenant must prove that the failure to pay rent was due to the following circumstances occurring as a result of the COVID-19 pandemic: - i.
+The tenant's illness: - ii.
+Loss or reduction of income: - iii.
 Loss of employment; - iv.
 Reduction in compensated hours of work; - v.
 Business or office closure; - vi.
-A need to miss work to care for a family member or child, where that care is uncompensated; and - vii.
-Other similar loss of income due to the COVID-19 pandemic. - m.
-A tenant of a mobile or manufactured home park who fails to pay rent due between March 1, 2020, and March 1, 2021, may elect to pay the overdue rent through a repayment plan. - n.
-In an unlawful detainer action based on nonpayment of rent that was due between March 1, 2020, and March 1, 2021, the landlord shall demonstrate that: - i.
+A need to miss work to care for a family member or child, where that care is uncompensated; or - vii.
+Other similar loss of income due to the COVID-19 pandemic. - g.
+A residential tenant who fails to pay rent when due between March 1, 2020, and March 1, 2021, may elect to pay the overdue rent through a repayment plan. - h.
+In an unlawful detainer action based on non-payment of rent that was due between March 1, 2020, and March 1, 2021, the landlord shall demonstrate that: - i.
 The landlord offered the tenant a repayment plan that was reasonable based on the individual financial, health and other circumstances of the tenant; and - ii.
 The tenant refused or failed to comply with such plan.